-All out-of-class assignments are due at the beginning of class period on the date the assignment is due.
+All assignment details and in-class activities are posted in Canvas (Schedule page).
 Late assignments will not be accepted-NO EXCEPTIONS.
-If you cannot attend class, you may 1) ask a classmate to turn it in for you or 2) submit the assignment to my mailbox in FOB 102 prior to the due date.
-Simply ask the English department office manager to date stamp the assignment.
-Emailed assignments will not be accepted-NO EXCEPTIONS.
+If you cannot attend class, you may 1) ask a classmate to turn in homework for you or 2) submit the assignment to my mailbox in FOB 102 prior to the due date.
+Assignments sent via email are NOT acceptable.
+Incomplete, late, or missed assignments will result in a zero grade.